 Types Of Beef: Grass-Fed, Organic, Kosher.
 What’s the difference?

 Even those uninitiated with the finer points of cooking know there's a difference when it comes to the ingredients you buy.
 Just picking something off the shelf and winging it won't cut it for the majority of recipes, you need to know your types of meat, and that principle holds true just as much for beef as anything else.

-While all coming from a cow, there are numerous different types of beef cut from different parts of the animal (like bottom sirloin steak, top round roast short loin, prime rib, short rib, ribeye roast or strip steak), with different designation for factors like quality, marbling, how the cow was raised, or what it was fed.
+While all coming from a cow, there are numerous different types of beef cut from different parts of the animal (like bottom sirloin steak, top round roast short loin, prime rib, short rib, ribeye roast or strip steak), with different designation for factors like quality, marbling, fat content, how the cow was raised, or what it was fed.
 This information is also helpful when choosing the cooking method for your types of meat.
 It can be a bit confusing to try and parse everything yourself, so here's a handy guide on the types of beef, the designations they're labeled with, and some handy terminology you might need to know when dealing with meat.

 Grades of Beef

 Cuts of beef, regardless of where they come from on the cow, are typically divided into grades based on their quality.
 This quality measures the marbling of the fat (how it's distributed throughout the meat, as well as the overall amount and regularity of the distribution), giving you and indication of how flavorful and moist the cooked piece of beef will be when it's eaten.